 - Requiring staff who have Coronavirus related symptoms to notify their supervisor and remain out of work until they have been cleared by Human Resources to return.

-- Restricting visitors to donors and essential personnel/vendors.
+- Limiting visitors to donors and essential personnel/vendors.

 - Asking all donors/visitors to bring a face covering or face mask when they present to donate.

 - Asking all donors/visitors upon entering if they have had close contact with someone diagnosed with or suspected of having Coronavirus within the last 14 days.